Master of Electrical Engineering

 You’ll undertake an industry, design or research project and gain the skills and knowledge to practice as a professional engineer.

 Choose your specialisation

-As a Master of Electrical Engineering student, you can pursue your career goals and interests through one of four specialisations, or you can choose not to specialise if you’d prefer.
+As a Master of Electrical Engineering student, you can pursue your career goals and interests through one of five specialisations, or you can choose not to specialise if you’d prefer.